 In such cases, you group the projects together as a program.

-Grouping closely related projects together often brings in benefits you wouldn’t realize otherwise.
+Grouping closely related projects together often bring in benefits you wouldn’t realize otherwise.
 In the above example, the design and development of a website would be informed by the marketing campaign to promote it - and vice versa.

-Managing both the projects as a single program would allow the marketing team and the development team to interface better, leading to better overall results.
+Managing both projects as a single program would allow the marketing team and the development team to interface better, leading to better overall results.

 Thus, program management is: